 How much can you potentially make owning an ice cream shop?

 Ice cream shop profits will vary depending on the shop’s size, location, and the presence of local competitors.
-Shops that can fulfill unmet need in a community, or that develop a unique model, like offering specialized flavors or dairy-free options, stand the greatest chance at becoming profitable businesses.
+Shops that can fulfill unmet needs in a community or develop a unique model, like offering specialized flavors or dairy-free options, stand the greatest chance of becoming profitable businesses.

 Things to consider before starting an ice cream shop

-There’s plenty of competition in the ice cream shop industry, so start start planning ways to differentiate your shop from others early on.
+There’s plenty of competition in the ice cream shop industry, so start planning ways to differentiate your shop from others early on.
 Work to identify an unmet need in the community, and build your shop to fit it.
 Maybe you’ll decide to offer premium ice creams that aren’t available locally, or maybe you focus on also offering alternative non-dairy products for people with food allergies.
 Build your shop so that it’s different than others, from the decor to the experience to the products.
 This can help to build your customer base.
-Even investing in an ice cream cart can help to get the business out in the community to increase sales and build awareness of the business.
+Even investing in an ice cream cart can help get the business out in the community to increase sales and build awareness.

-Most ice cream shops are seasonal businesses, so plant to see your greatest income during the summer months.
+Most ice cream shops are very seasonal demand typically goes down with the temperature.
 Many stores decide to close during the late fall and winter, but they still need to pay for expenses like rent and electricity during those times.
-Other stores remain open through the winter, but see reduced business during that time.
+Other stores remain open through the winter but see reduced business during that time.
 There are alternative products that could be sold during the winter months like ice cream cakes for birthdays, coffees, etc.